thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2024-04-20-managing-complexity.md

 * **1997** - Intel ASCI Red/9152 supercomputer: **1.338 TFLOPS**
 * **2021** - IPhone 13 Pro: **1.5 TFLOPS**

+Additionally, we have [Wirth’s Law](https://en.wikipedia.org/wiki/Wirth's_law) which is an adage on computer performance that states that software is getting slower more rapidly than hardware is becoming faster.

 So why do most software projects fail if the machines are plenty and more than capable?

 The failure rates, [depending on the study](https://www.zdnet.com/article/study-68-percent-of-it-projects-fail/),